itstooerli/CS396DataScience/README.md

 ## Summary
-(I recognize that the face color of the axes may blend on dark mode.
+(I recognize that the facecolor of the plot axes may blend on dark mode.
 I fill fix on a future iteration of this README.me.
 For a closer look, please review the provided report/notebook.)

 To answer question 1, we used a voting ensemble classifier with a random forest classifier base estimator with default parameters to predict whether a song is popular or not popular.
 The model's F1 score was 0.878.